Kia K5 Insurance Rates

 Rates are averaged for all Kia K5 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Kia K5 Insurance
+How to Find Low Cost Kia K5 Insurance

-The next list is a quick rundown of the material that was covered in the above illustrations.
+Below is a review of the material that was touched on in this article.

-- Drivers who purchase increased levels of liability coverage will pay about $570 every year to raise from a low limit to 250/500 limits
+- Insureds who require higher levels of liability will pay about $570 annually to raise from 30/60 bodily injury limits to the 250/500 level

 Rate Tables and Charts